wetransform-os/geopackage-end/gp-inspire/gp-geopackage-end.md

 ## Description of the Good Practice

-This good practice describes a mechanism to deliver GeoPackage-encoded reporting data for the European Noise Directive in such a way that all requirements of the INSPIRE Implementing Rules for the relevant themes are met.
+This good practice describes a mechanism to deliver reporting data for the European Noise Directive in such a way that all requirements of the INSPIRE Implementing Rules for the relevant themes are met.
+For this purpose a conceptual model was developed that re-uses INSPIRE data specifications heavily.
+For this conceptual model, two encodings were developed - one using the default encoding, GML, and one using the GeoPackage encoding, which is optimised for usability in common GIS software.

-The good practice includes a total of ten GeoPackage logical data models derived from a set of extended and simplified conceptual models:
+This specific good practice defines a total of ten GeoPackage logical data models derived from a set of simplified conceptual models:

 - DF1_5 Noise Sources:
     - Major Roads (extends INSPIRE Transport Networks Road `RoadLink`)